 3. Have enough vitamin B

 Alcohol consumption on daily basis causes the deficiency of vitamin B. In order to heal the body from within, it becomes very important to replenish and restore this vitamin in the body.
-In addition, the restoration of magnesium and vitamin C is also imperative to ensure smooth body functions.
+In addition, the restoration of magnesium and vitamin C is also imperative to ensure smooth body functions.]

 4. Use Milk Thistle & Kudzu

 Milk thistle extract acts as a natural cure to remove the toxins from the body.
 It not only blocks the absorption of alcohol in the liver but also reduces the severity of side effects of alcohol consumption.
+These milk thistle capsules not only promote liver health, but boosted immune response in clinical trials.

 Kudzu has been used since times immemorial to cure several ailments and treat alcohol addiction.
 The powerful medicinal virtues and antioxidant properties of this herb reduces the damage and regenerates the damaged liver tissues.
 To curb the craving for alcohol, take ten grams of kudzu powder every day.